 ▢ Consider your guest’s entire journey and create an agenda, including a rough timeline.

-▢ Create a list of supplies, materials, equipment you’ll need.
+▢ Create a list of supplies, materials, and equipment you’ll need.

 Be authentic, anticipate needs, create a safe/open environment, and think through the eyes of a traveler. -Melanie, host of Meditate at the Beach in Los Angeles, California

 ▢ Be ready for early arrivals.

 ▢ Gather materials/supplies needed.

 ▢ Review your guest list––you may want to think about how you’ll personalize moments in the experience for your guests.